-We were incorporated in in 1974.
-On October 24, 2014, we changed our name to PlasmaTech Biopharmaceuticals, Inc., and on June 19, 2015, we changed our name to Abeona Therapeutics Inc. to reflect our broader rare disease commitment.
-Our principal executive office is located at 1330 Avenue of the Americas, 33rd Floor, New York, NY 10019.
+We were incorporated in 1974.
+On October 24, 2014 we changed our name to PlasmaTech Biopharmaceuticals, Inc., and on June 19, 2015, we changed our name to Abeona Therapeutics Inc. to reflect our broader rare disease commitment.
+Our principal executive office is located at 1330 Avenue of the Americas, 33rd Floor, New York, NY 10019 and our telephone number is (646) 813-4701.
 Our website address is www.abeonatherapeutics.com.
 We do not incorporate by reference into this prospectus supplement the information on our website, and you should not consider it as part of this prospectus supplement.